 - 1. Xeriscape landscaping principles are as follows: - a.
 Design.
 Identify zones of different water requirements and group plants together that have similar water needs; - b.
 Appropriate use of Turf.
-Limit high-irrigation turf and plantings to appropriate high-use areas with high visibility and functional needs; - c.
+Limit high-irrigation turf and plantings to appropriate highuse areas with high visibility and functional needs; - c.
 Low-Water-Using Plants.
-Choose low-water-demanding plants and turf where practicable; - d.
+Choose low-wat er-demanding plants and turf where practicable; - d.
 Irrigation.
-Design, operate and maintain an efficient irrigation system; - e.
+Design, operate and maintain an efficient irrigation system.
+Drip irrigation shall be used in all landscape beds, If sprinklers are used for turf, no water shall be sprayed over sidewalks, streets or park lots.
+Areas of low water use landscaping may be included but must be indicated on the plans.
+Irrigation water must be available for the initial two years after planting to establish low-water use landscapes; - e.
 Soil Preparation.
 Incorporate soil amendments before planting; - f.
 Mulch.
-Add mulch to planting beds to a minimum depth of 3" around trees and shrubs and 1" around perennials and ornamental grasses; - g.
-Maintenance.
-Provide regular and attentive maintenance.
+Add mulch to planting beds to a minimum depth of 3" around trees and shrubs and 1" around perennials and ornamental grasses.
+Organic mulch is preferred, Rock mulch may be used only if pre-approved by the Planner; - Maintenance.
+Provide regular and attentive maintenance. - g.
+Ma 2.
+Screening - a.

-2. Screening

-- a.
 All loading and service areas that are within a 50' of a side or rear lot line abutting property that is residentially zoned shall be surrounded by a 6' high masonry wall or solid wood or PVC fence with opaque gate. - b.
 Waste receptacles, including dumpsters, garbage cans, or grease containers shall be located in the rear or side yard of lot and no more than 20' from residentially zoned areas.
-All waste receptacles shall be screened from view from all property lines and public areas of the site by a minimum 6' high evergreen planting, masonry wall, wood or PVC fence. - c.
-Rooftop mechanical equipment, including HVAC and utility equipment shall be screened from adjacent streets, sidewalks, residential, public and institutional uses.
-Screening shall consist of parapet walls or an opaque enclosure around the equipment that is constructed of one of the materials used on the primary facade of the principal structure. - d.
-Ground or wall mounted mechanical equipment such as HVAC equipment, transformers, generators, and gangs of multiple utility meters shall be screened from adjacent streets, sidewalks, residential, public and institutional uses.
-Screening shall consist of evergreen planting masonry wall, wood or PVC fencing or other opaque enclosure around the equipment that is constructed of one of the permanent and durable materials used on the primary facade of the building.
-The height of the planting or fence shall be sufficient to effectively screen the equipment from view.
+All waste receptacles shall be screened from view from all property lines and public areas of the site by a minimum 6' high evergreen planting, masonry wall, wood or PVC fence.